tidyverse/tidyups/001-tidyup-process.md

 ### Scope

-Generally, tidyups are most appropriate for big changes in interface or implementation that might affect multiple packages.
-Some past cases that would have benefited include from a tidyup are:
+Generally, tidyups are most appropriate for big changes in interface or implementation that are likely to affect multiple packages.
+Some past cases that would have benefited from a tidyup are:

 -   Making the pipe lazy.
--   vctrs related changes to dplyr.
+-   Overhauling dplyr to use strict vctrs policies.
--   Add case weights across tidymodels packages.
+-   Adding case weights across tidymodels packages.

 In general, a tidyup is not needed if the change only affects a single package.
 There are a few exceptions:

--   If developing a new package that provides similar functionality to an existing package (e.g. clock, cpp11), it’s useful to have a crisp explanation of why we are building something new not extending an existing tool.
+-   If developing a new package that provides similar functionality to an existing package (e.g. clock, cpp11), it’s useful to have a crisp explanation of why we are building something new and not extending an existing tool.

--   If the initial application is to a single package, but it might expand to more packages in the future, it’s worthwhile to do some more upfront design.
-Two recent examples are testthat 3e (since the edition idea might be used elsewhere) and `dplyr::across()` (since interface affects the design of functions elsewhere).
+-   If the initial application is limited to a single package but it is likely to expand in the future, it’s worthwhile to do more upfront planning.
+Two recent examples were this would’ve applied are testthat 3e (since the edition idea might be used elsewhere) and `dplyr::across()` (since interface affects the design of functions elsewhere).

-Some topics need to be written up so we understand them and can be consistent, but don’t need to go through the full tidyup process.
-These include topics like name repair, tidyverse recycling rules, ellipsis handling (including tidy dots), and our R version policy.
+Some topics need to be written up so we can apply them consistently across packages, but don’t need to go through the full tidyup process.
+These include topics like name repair, tidyverse recycling rules, ellipsis handling (including tidy dots), and our R version compatibility policy.

+## Open issues

+-   How do we publish tidyups?
+Should we just make this repo public?
+Do we also need a quarto book site?

+-   How can we efficiently collect feedback from the community?

+-   Is tidyup too cutesy a name?
+We could call them TEP (tidyverse enhancement proposal) instead?